fl101/awardfares-blog/_posts/2024-08-01-eb-last-star-alliance-awards.md

 hidden: true
 ---

 With just **one month left before SAS joins SkyTeam**, it’s time to take full advantage of the fantastic redemption opportunities within Star Alliance before they disappear forever.
 There are still plenty of hidden gems, with an impressive lineup of airlines and unique cabin experiences that can be redeemed for great value.
 Here’s a curated list of some of our top Star Alliance cabins and routes that can be booked using SAS EuroBonus points.
 Yes, there's availability too, we checked using AwardFares ;).

 <div data-countdown="2024-08-31T22:59:00.000+02:00">
   TIME UNTIL SAS JOINS SKYTEAM
 </div>

 ## 1. Lufthansa First Class

+Lufthansa First Class is a fantastic product all around.
+From the separate terminal to the attendant fetching you when it's time to board, the limo to the flight, the whole experience is designed so that you, as a passenger, shouldn't have to think about the fact that you're flying.
+Flying is just a thing that happens around you while enjoying a great meal, a good selection of drinks, and a comfortable bed.
+We recently had a chance to [say goodbye to Lufthansa First Class on this A380 flight from Munich to Boston](https://blog.awardfares.com/lufthansa-first-muc-bos/).

 <img src="../assets/img/eurobonus-star-alliance-awards/lufthansa-cabin.webp" alt="Book Lufthansa First Class using SAS EuroBonus Points (Allegris)." />